General information

 A Major consists of 50 points of third year subjects in a defined area.
 All students enrolled in a BSc or BBiomedicine are required to complete a major.
 A major may have compulsory (core) subjects and additional subjects chosen from a list of electives.
 In planning your path to a Major, please pay attention to prerequisites for core and elective subjects.
 Prerequisites will have to be completed prior to undertaking the major.

-- Biochemistry and Molecular Biology: The handbook entry for this Major can be accessed here.
+• BCMB20002 Biochemistry and Molecular Biology.
+Semester 1 and 2.
+The handbook entry for this subject can be accessed here.